MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 **Element** | **Goal** | **Details**
 --- | --- | ---
-**Initiative** | Initiatives help you to gather similar resources and workloads into security projects, and to assess and remediate the security posture of each project.| Each security initiative provides an all-up score that provides a fast measure of how strong security posture is for the initiative at the current point in time.<br/><br/>	The all-up score also provides a target score indicator, the number of critical assets affectrf, and shows how the score has moved over the last 24 hours.
+**Initiative** | Initiatives help you to gather similar resources and workloads into security projects, and to assess and remediate the security posture of each project.| Each security initiative provides an all-up score that provides a fast measure of how strong security posture is for the initiative at the current point in time.<br/><br/>	The all-up score also provides a target score indicator, shows the number of critical assets affected, and how the score has moved over the last 24 hours.
 **Metric** | Metrics in security initiatives help you to measure exposure risk for different areas within the initiative.| Each metric gathers together one or more recommendations for similar assets.<br/><br/>Metrics can be associated with one or more initiatives.<br/><br/>**Important**: Threat analytics initiatives don't have metrics.
 They have recommendations only.
 **Recommendations** |Security recommendations help you to understand the compliance state for a specific security initiative.  | All security initiatives have recommendations associated with them.<br/><br/>Recommendations can be associated with one or more initiatives.<br/><br/> Within initiatives, recommendations are assigned a compliance state.
 **Events** |Security events help you to  monitor initiative changes.  | Events notify you when there's a drop in an all-up initiative score, or when a metric score drops because exposure risk grew.